-    It’s fun to listen for the popping sound the finished canned food lid makes when it seals.
-Once you get used to canning, you can tap your finger on the lid and tell by the sound if the jar has sealed or not.
+It’s fun to listen to the popping sound the finished canned food lid makes when it seals.
+Once you get used to canning, you can tap your finger on the lid and tell by the sound if the jar has been sealed or not.

 How To Can Fruits and Tomatoes in Water Bath

 Fruits and tomatoes are the easiest to can.
 And a great place for beginners to learn the process of canning without buying expensive equipment.
 The water canning process can be done with just a large container with a rack and tongs.